What is Starfysh?

 Rev. Dan Irvine, Member at Large

-Position: Haiti Country Director, World Hope International
+Vocation: Haiti Country Director, World Hope International, retired

-Education: BA Religious Education, Hope Sound Bible College; MA Leadership, Indiana Wesleyan University
+Education: BA Religious Education – Hope Sound Bible College;

 TEAM COORDINATOR AND HOST: